philbackworks/3AFans.com-Site-Data/_toys-1-6/edo-bronze-commander.md

 source_doc: MW Wutasi - 3A spreadsheet - 01-15-2019
 ---
 "They are aware, aware of their job, think of them as a prototype TK, each color does indeed indicate a different skill.
 Prototypes from the past, for the future" - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa39" target="_blank">Q and A #39</a>

+"...the story does in fact have a period where the TK are very few, hence the EDO TK, they replace the TK while [they are] M.I.A." - Ashley Wood, <a href="https://www.worldofthreea.com/threea-production-blog/qa13" target="_blank">Q and A #13</a>